Pathfinder - Practical Guide to Channel Energy

 The "Sacred Conduit" feat is basically required for any Channel Energy build. +1 to the DC is fantastic, and it's the only trait that does anything for Channel Energy.

 - Phylactery of Negative/Positive Energy Channeling: +2d6 to your turn damage/healing.
 Separate items for each energy type, so if you have Versatile Channeler you need to pick your favorite (picking your weaker energy type will balance them out, or your can focus on your primary energy type).
-This is a head slot item (not headband), so it won't conflict with your mental ability score item.
+Unfortunately this is a headband slot item, so it will conflict with your mental ability score item, and a Headband of Alluring Charisma is probably a better option.